eigan/mediasort/README.md

 ### TODO
 All of these before `1.0`

-- Show warning if missing :ext, or always append it.
 - More integration tests.
 - Show information when completed (num skipped, extensions encountered, etc).
 - `--dry-run`.